-Figure 5.18: Main outbound maps window.
+Figure 5.19: Main outbound maps window.

-- Multicast intercom heavily depends on the type of phones used.
-Since many phones support maximum ten listen addresses, the number of multicast intercoms that can be used is ten. - If the caller phone has an auto provisioning configuration which has 224.0.0.1:1234 multicast address in the 3rd position, to start a multicast call to 224.0.0.1:1234 3 must be used as <num> in the feature code.
+If the caller phone has an auto provisioning configuration which has 224.0.0.1:1234 multicast address in the 3rd position, to start a multicast call to 224.0.0.1:1234 3 must be used as <num> in the feature code.
 On the other hand, if 3 is our multicast group number, all phones that belongs to this group must have a common multicast listen address in their configuration, which must be the 3rd in the caller phone auto provisioning configuration.